Weathering the Storm: Be Prepared Before, During and After a Winter Storm

 - Have a family emergency plan and preparedness kit for your home and car easily accessible.
 Make sure that flashlights and other indoor lighting equipment are ready for immediate use.

 - Charge your cell phones and other electronics that are necessary.

-- Make sure you have snow removal equipment handy and have an alternative heat source (i.e. fireplace, wood burning stove, or a generator) to keep one room in your home warm and livable.
+- Make sure you have handy snow removal equipment and an alternative heat source (i.e., fireplace, wood-burning stove, or a generator) to keep one room in your home warm and livable.